ophwug/docs/README.md

 Reflash with https://flash.comma.ai/.

 https://flash.comma.ai may not work sometimes.
-In that case, try using this alternative from Mr. One, a C3 clone maker:
+In that case, try using this Windows-specific and Qualcomm software alternative from Mr. One, a C3 clone maker:

 https://mr-one.cn/?post=24